/ What’s for lunch?

 Over 30 million students participate in the National School Lunch Program every day.
 Over 50% receive free meals.

 Free and Reduced-price meal benefits are available from the federal government.
-Applications are available online at www.LunchApp.com, you may pick up an application at your child’s school office or contact Food Service at (616) 820-2934 and we will confidentially mail you an application.
+Applications are available online at www.LunchApp.com, or by picking up an application at your child’s school office, or by contacting HC Food Service at 616.820.2934 and we will confidentially mail you an application.

 Please contact Sue Lambers with questions at firstname.lastname@example.org.